 It’s better for you and the environment.
 Plus it’s more enjoyable for everyone who is exploring The Gap.
 Could there be a better reason?

-If you do have to drive through the Gap of Dunloe go early (before 9 am) or late (after 7 pm), especially during the summer months.
+If you choose to drive through the Gap of Dunloe, go early (before 10 am) or late (after 7 pm), during the summer months.

-Walking the Gap of Dunloe – the obvious alternative…
+The Gap of Dunloe Walk – an obvious alternative…

 It’s not that we don’t think walking is exciting.
 We do!
-But it is the obvious choice as opposed to driving and so isn’t making our five.
+But exploring the Gap of Dunloe by foot is the obvious choice after driving and so isn’t making our five.
 However, we highly recommend walking through the Gap of Dunloe.
 It’s one of our favourite things to do.

 This way you’ll get to explore every nook and cranny in your own time.
 Heaven!

 You don’t have to walk the whole thing.
-Even if you walk a small section it’s still a wonderful walk and a great way to spend an hour or two.
+Even if you walk a small section (from Kate Kearney’s to the Black Lake/Wishing Bridge for example) it is still a wonderful walk and a great way to spend an hour.

 Our suggestions for five exciting ways to explore the Gap of Dunloe – without a car

-The Gap is popular with cyclists although the up-hills are challenging enough.
+The Gap is popular with cyclists but be warned, the up-hills are challenging enough.
 Still, there’s no shame in walking your bike up the steeper sections, and what goes up must come down, right?!

 Like the walk, you could cycle up to the Head of the Gap and back, or you could cycle around via Killarney and back.
 There are two routes.
 If you have a road bike you would cycle through the Black Valley up to Molls Gap.